berachain/reward-vault-utils/README.md

 ## Contributing

-1. Fork the repo
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-thing`)
+2. Create a feature branch
 3. Make your changes
 4. Run tests: `cd contracts && forge test`
-5. Commit with conventional commits: `git commit -m 'feat: add new thing'`
+5. Commit with conventional commits
-6. Push and open a PR
+6. Push and open a pull request

 ## License

 MIT License - see [LICENSE](LICENSE) for details.

----

-> ⚠️ **Disclaimer**: This software is provided "as is" without warranty of any kind.
-Use at your own risk.
-The authors are not responsible for any losses or damages resulting from the use of this software.